carolekoziol/recipes/docs/main_course/general_tao_chicken.md

 2. Prepare the sauce:
 	1. In a small bowl, mix up the sauce: 1 tablespoon soy sauce, tomato paste, rice vinegar, Chicken Stock, sesame oil, honey (optional), 1 1/4 cups corn starch.
-	2. In the wok, add peanut oil, chilis and stir fry for 10 seconds on medium-heat.
+	2. In the wok, add peanut oil, red chili and stir fry for 10 seconds on medium-heat.
 	3. Add garlic and ginger.
 Stir fry for 15-20 seconds.
 	4. add the sauce mixture and stir it up for a minute or so.